watson0x90/DirtyLittleDotNetHooker/README.md

 2. Add the following Nuget Package to the project:
     - https://www.nuget.org/packages/dllexport
+    - This project depends on version `1.7.4`.
+New versions will produce bugs.

 3. You wil then see a new popup window to configure the project using the DLLExport GUI.
 Set the following options:
     - Note: Ensure that your options look exact